pivotal/docs-tap/scst-scan/recurring-scanning.hbs.md

 ### <a id="grype-rivs-template"></a>Grype RecurringImageVulnerabilityScan template

-The Scan 1.0 default scanner is Grype, and this template works with the Scan 1.0 default configuration.
+The SCST - Scan 1.0 default scanner is Grype, and this template works with the SCST - Scan 1.0 default configuration.

 >**Note** You must match the scanner and version to the scanner and version used in the software